-To help you choose the right screen protector for your phone — regardless of brand or model — we consulted tech experts on the differences in materials, features and application methods for the various protectors available.
+To help you choose the right screen protector for your phone, no matter which brand or model you have, we consulted a variety of tech experts on the differences in materials, features and application methods for the various protectors available.

 Should you get a screen protector?